digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-43.md

 * Still struggling with IT regarding raspberry pi.
 Considering buying a wifi router and just connecting that, if it will be allowed on SEMI-TRUST.
 * Adressing comments in IFD review
 * NICK: Is there runtime semantics of FMI2?
 How can we use it?
 Think we have a good angle towards it via Maestro2
+* Might be a bit late, Aske has to be picked up early because of first day in kindergarten!